 Community Service at Western Connecticut State University

-Introduction to Community Service at WCSU
+Community Service at WCSU

 Volunteer opportunities can last anywhere from a few hours over the course of a day or weekend for special events to major commitments of time and energy.

 Why volunteer?
 In addition to the immediate reward of knowing you are making a difference in people’s lives, volunteer experience on a resume can give you the edge you need in today’s competitive job market.
 You will also make contacts in the community.

 Volunteering at a non-profit organization listed on the community service webpage

 Attending a charity event (Relay for Life, Light the Night, March for Babies, etc.)

 Philanthropy events hosted by Western student organizations and departments

 Volunteering at schools, hospitals, nursing homes, or shelters